CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 - **AccountBasedExternalTokenReceive** - receiving tokens from external account-based transfers;
 - **AccountBasedTokenSpend** - sending account-based tokens to external address;

-Below is an example of the webhook notification thrown when an external deposit is received by a wallet:
+Below is an example of the webhook notification thrown when an external withdrawal is made from a wallet:

 ```javascript
 {